Oxford, Idaho

-Oxford is a city in Franklin County, Idaho, United States.
-The population was 48 at the 2010 census.
+Oxford was a city in Franklin County, Idaho, United States.
+The population was 42 at the 2020 census.

 History

 Oxford was first settled by Members of the Church of Jesus Christ of Latter-day Saints in September 1864.

 Oxford has several historical links.
 It is the location where Harold B. Lee, a future president of the Church of Jesus Christ of Latter-day Saints, taught school.
-It is also the location where Jefferson Hunt, a colonist who belonged to the Church of Jesus Christ of Latter-day Saints, died.
+It is also the location where Jefferson Hunt, a colonist who belonged to the Church died.
 Hunt is buried just behind the hill off the highway at Red Rock Pass.

+In a county meeting held on Dec 9, 2024, it was moved by 28-6 vote that Oxford be disincorporated.